The 2034 Olympic and Paralympic Winter Games

 Housing the Competitors

-In anticipation of hosting the Olympic Athletes Village, the University of Utah expanded its on-campus residence hall housing to accommodate 4,000-4,500 people during the Games' three weeks.
+In anticipation of hosting the Olympic and Paralympic Athletes Village, the University of Utah expanded its on-campus residence hall housing to accommodate 4,000-4,500 people during the Games' three weeks.
 Shoreline Ridge, the Peterson Heritage Center, and renovated Fort Douglas Circle houses were all completed in 2001, at a cost of $120 million.

-Working with the Salt Lake Organizing Committee's official medical provider, Intermountain Health Care (IHC), University of Utah Health Hospitals & Clinics subcontracted with IHC to develop the Olympic Village Polyclinic and other medical services provided on campus.
+Working with the Salt Lake Organizing Committee's official medical provider, Intermountain Health Care (IHC), University of Utah Health Hospitals & Clinics subcontracted with IHC to develop the Olympic and Paralympic Village Polyclinic and other medical services provided on campus.

 Following the September 11 and anthrax attacks in the weeks afterward, U researchers played a critical role in bioterrorism surveillance during the Games, implementing a real-time Outbreak and Disease Surveillance system for the seven weeks of competition.
 The team monitored over 114,000 acute care encounters in health care facilities.
 The system remains operational today.